 What is rainbow washing?
 Well, rainbow washing or Pinkwashing is a trend where brands use rainbow symbolism and its colors to indicate their alliance with Pride and the LGBTQ+ community without committing to policies, practices, and actions that benefit LGBTQ+.
 In other words, companies who do not walk the walk but enjoy reaping the benefits associated with consumerism and Pride.
 One of the most common things we see are brands rainbow washing a logo, which is the quickest way to align themselves with Pride.
 The LGBTQ+ community deserves more than a rainbow logo on a t-shirt; they deserve action.

 As a designer and someone who identifies as a part of the LGBTQ+ community, I sometimes find it difficult to conceptualize Pride.
 So I set out to outline for myself in design and for companies to understand how they can go beyond rainbow washing and celebrate Pride with integrity while commemorating LGBTQ+ all 365 days of the year.

-Start by evaluating what your company is already doing for Pride and build on it
+Evaluate what your company is already doing and build on it